Epic Best Bacon Breakfast Charcuterie Board

 This post may contain affiliate links.

-Enjoy an EPIC Best Bacon Breakfast Charcuterie Board filled with fruit, eggs, smoked salmon, salami, cheese, pretzel rolls with ham and cheese, and bacon!
+EPIC Best Bacon Breakfast Charcuterie Board is filled with fruit, eggs, smoked salmon, salami, cheese, pretzel rolls, ham, cheese, and bacon!

 Bacon Breakfast Charcuterie Board

 Breakfast boards are great for breakfast, brunch, or dinner.
 They’re fun to put together, and delicious, I might add.
 Think get-t0gethers, holidays, even bridal or wedding showers or special parties!
 I also love this Bacon Egg and Cheese Breakfast Bread Bowls idea and these Bacon Egg Breakfast Board Muffins.

 … with Mangalica bacon (use a quality bacon), hard-cooked eggs, and a simple treat that I love for breakfast.

 - Take small pretzel rolls and slice through (but not all the way).

 - Add ham and cheese to the middle.
 Press the rolls together in a 9×13 pan (they will be squished together).

 - Cover with foil, and bake until the rolls are heated through and cheese is melted.

 Add in fresh fruits, smoked salmon, cheese, salami, and pretzel bread stuffed with ham slices and Swiss cheese (melted).